What happens when you combine a warm summer night with live music and exotic animals? Absolute magic.

 I’d be lion if I said I didn’t want to spend a little more time visiting the wildlife, but it was a bloody hot day and we wanted to get a good spot on the grass.
 So, we parked our picnic rug in the shade, and unpacked all our snacks.

-The Taste of Twilight’s dining zone was full of food trucks, so we were hankering for a warm souvlaki and some hot chips.
-The event was fully licensed, so we also bought a few ice-cold beers, which went down nicely, as we watched a fiery sun set behind an electric stage.
+In the distance, we could see the Taste of Twilight’s dining zone which was full of food trucks.
+While we didn’t intend on buying any snacks, the smell of hot chips was intoxicating.
+And of course, Shaun caved.
+He left empty handed and came back with a box of hot food including a souvlaki and fries (which were great on my taste buds but terrible on my hips).
+The event was fully licensed, so we also purchased a few ice-cold beers, which went down nicely, as we watched a fiery sun set behind an electric stage.

 Daryl Braithwaite’s headline act began at 8pm, where the legend himself serenaded us with some of the biggest hits of his career including ‘One Summer’ and ‘As the Days Go By’.
 While Shaun and I were at least thirty years younger than most of the crowd, Braithwaite still had us on our feet and clapping along to his time-tested classics.
 And when he started singing ‘The Horses’ we were belting out the lyrics at the top of our lungs, like a couple of hammered teenagers in the 1990s.